Casres/readme-generator/readme.md

 This project is licensed under: MIT

 ## **Usage**
-to test to see if the links work
+To test and see if the links are working

 ## **Installation Instructions**